mc-carthy/lvTutorials/01_pong.md

 Now, let's get started!

-First of all, create a folder for our Pong game (Note: I will include a link to the repository so you can follow along and allow you to debug any errors you may come across).
+First of all, create a folder for our Pong game (Note: There is a link to the repository [here](https://github.com/mc-carthy/loveTutorialsCode) so you can follow along and allow you to debug any errors you may come across).
 In that folder, create a file called `main.lua`.
 This is the entry point to our game (and in this tutorial, the entire game) that LÖVE will look for when it runs.

 To test everything is running so far, navigate to your directory (either in IDE/text editor, or a terminal/command prompt) and run LÖVE.
 If you're using VSCode with the LÖVE plugin, you should be able to use Alt+L, alternatively you can add LÖVE to your path (see the 'Running Games' section [here](https://love2d.org/wiki/Getting_Started)), and type `love .` in your terminal.